apdevelop/tile-map-service/README.md

 ### Running framework-dependent deployment

-Check presence of .NET 5 runtime on target system using command:
+Check if .NET 5 or .NET 7 runtime is installed on target system:

 `dotnet --info`

-The `Microsoft.AspNetCore.App 5.0.3` (or later version) should present in list.
+The `Microsoft.AspNetCore.App 5.0.3` / `7.0.5` (or later versions) should present in list.

+*There is known issue for .NET 5 and libssl 3.x compatibility on Linux systems, use .NET 7 in this case.*

 Run the application using command:

-`dotnet TileMapService.dll`
+`dotnet tms.dll`

-After start, it will listen on default TCP port 5000 (using in-process `Kestrel` web server) and tile service with demo page will be available on http://localhost:5000/ address; to enable remote calls allow connections to this port in firewall settings.
+After start, it will listen on default TCP port 5000 (using in-process `Kestrel` web server) and tile service with demo page will be available on `http://localhost:5000/` address; to enable remote calls allow connections to this port in firewall settings.

 ### TODOs
 * Support for more formats (image formats, vector tiles) and coordinate systems (tile grids).
-* Include test dataset(s) created from free data.
+* Flexible settings of tile sources.
+* Configuration Web API / Web UI with authentication.
 * WMS and Vector Tiles (mvt) client in Web UI.
-* Flexible settings of tile sources.
-* Compare with reference implementations.
+* Compare with reference implementations (servers and clients).
 * Using metatiles for better tiles quality.
-* Configuration Web UI.
+* Include test dataset(s) created from free data.
 * Extended diagnostics, error handling and logging.
 * Performance tests.
 * Live demo.